Table of Contents

 • General Ledger Setup: Use the Bank Branch List for accurate branch code selection.

 • Bank Export/Import Setup: Specify the correct file type for bank export/import operations.
+For FNB, this also determines whether the payment batch is written to a file or transmitted to the bank via the Payment API.

 4. Restrictions on Payment Journals